booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B5/README.md

 ## Steps

 In this exercise we assume you have some monitoring system in place which is capable of using Nagios compatible check plugins.
-(If not: find out how to set up the configuration in your monitoring system.)
+(If not: find out how to set up something similar in your monitoring system.)

 Checking server certificates for expiration is best done by connecting to the server and checking the certificate it presents.
 This has one big advantage: If renewal of the certificate was successful, but there was no restart of the service, it probably still will use the old certificate.
 You want an alert in this situation too.
-(The information certificate renewal (only) was successful is not sufficient.)
+(The information about certificate renewal (only) being successful is not sufficient.)

 All the checks shown here can be done with the default Nagios plugins found as package in your distribution or at https://www.nagios.org/downloads/nagios-plugins/